The capybara is a grazing herbivore, eating mainly grasses and aquatic plants.

 JUST FOR KIDS:

-Our capybara lives in a mixed exhibit along with guanacos, Crested Screamers, Patagonian hares and during the warmer months a yellow-footed tortoise.
+Our capybara lives in a mixed exhibit along with guanacos, crested screamers, a Patagonian mara and during the warmer months a yellow-footed tortoise.
 For a fun experience see how many of the other species listed above you can find in the exhibit during your visit.